Selfsimilar solutions in a sector for a quasilinear parabolic equation: Shrinking self-similar solutions

 \subsection{Change of variables}

 Lemma \ref{lem:exist converge} gives the existence and boundedness of $r$ (and so, of $u$), but the time interval is finite: $[0,T)$.
 So Lemma \ref{lem:BPS} can not be applied to give a periodic solution.
-To get a shrinking selfsimilar solution of \eqref{prob}, we introduce new coordinates as above.
+To get a shrinking self-similar solution of \eqref{prob}, we introduce new coordinates.
 Set

 The inverse map is